New Jersey Tax Incentives

 Bond Financing

-With funding from the bond, New Jersey businesses can purchase assistive technology to make a disabled employee more productive or renovate a building to make it accessible to employees who use wheelchairs.
+With funding from this program, New Jersey businesses can renovate a workplace to make it accessible to employees who use wheelchairs.

 Chamber of Commerce